 \subsection{Linear orders}

-By fixing a linear extension of $\str{P}$ one obtains an alternative proof of the Laver's result: \begin{corollary} The order of rationals has finite big Ramsey degrees. \end{corollary} While this may not be very powerful observation at its own, we will discuss its consequences in Corollary~\ref{cor:interposition}.
-Observe also that $\str{P}$ has a natural linear extension in the form of the lexicographic order.
+By fixing a linear extension of $\str{P}$ one obtains an alternative proof of the Laver's result: \begin{corollary} The order of rationals has finite big Ramsey degrees. \end{corollary} While this may not be a very powerful observation on its own, we will discuss its consequences in Corollary~\ref{cor:interposition}.
+Observe also that $\str{P}$ has a natural linear extension -- the lexicographic order.